 Marketers then started grading prospects based on information gathered from implicit data, or the actions of a person.

-Clicking on a link from within an email, for example, qualifies as one.
+Clicking a link in an email, for example, qualifies as one.

 But even such implicit-based data scoring is now being honed into a science in the drive to identify quality leads.

-For example, a short while ago, anyone who simply clicked on a web page says 10 times got a high score attributed against his/her name and was said to be “sales-ready”.
+For example, a short while ago, anyone who simply clicked on a web page 10 times received a high score recorded against their name and was said to be “sales-ready”.

 Thus, a potential buyer’s intent is often revealed through their behavior.